z448/lvx/notes.md

     check if disk exist, if doesnt refresh die if disk doesnt exist
-    map->(mountpoint, size?) to get vg, lv of /dir create partition on disk
+    map->(mountpoint, size?) to get vg, lv of /dir

+    if there is space for partition on other disk where /dir is already mounted offer disk names option create partition on disk
     lvm